Dyesebel (1990 film): Production

 The production of Dyesebel lasted two years.
-It is the first film adaptation of Dyesebel to feature scenes that were shot underwater, as well as the first Dyesebel film where the titular character has an orange tailfin.
+It is the first film adaptation of Dyesebel to feature scenes shot underwater, as well as the first Dyesebel film where the titular character has an orange tailfin.

 Release

 Dyesebel was released on January 18, 1990.
 Since its release, the film is cited to have made actress Alice Dixson a mainstream celebrity in Philippine show business.

 Home media

-The entire film was made available on YouTube for streaming without charge by Regal Entertainment on September 9, 2020.
+The entire film was made available on YouTube for streaming without charge by Regal Entertainment on September 9, 2020, two decades after the film's release.